Bulgarian anti-helicopter mines: Anti-Transport Mine

-The "Anti-Transport Mine" is a large circular directional fragmentation mine that uses an internal fragmentation matrix and five Misznay-Schardin plates.
-The fragmentation matrix produces a large number of small fragments, and the Misznay Schardin plates produce large fragments that can penetrate armoured vehicles.
+The "Anti-Transport Mine" is a large circular directional fragmentation mine that uses an internal fragmentation matrix and five Misnay-Schardin plates.
+The fragmentation matrix produces a large number of small fragments, and the Misnay–Schardin plates produce large fragments that can penetrate armoured vehicles.

 The mine appears to be based on the PMN-250 mine, and the mine is likely to have an effective range of 250 meters.

 4AHM-100

 The 4AHM-100 uses four 30 kilogram mines with a single central sensor.
 The mines are triggered simultaneously when the sensor detects a target inside the effective footprint of the mines.
 The mine is currently at the prototype stage.

 AHM-200

 The AHM-200 weighs 35 kilograms and contains 12 kilograms of TNT.
-The mine's warhead has two sections, a large rectangular warhead with a pre-notched fragmentation liner that produces 1,960 fragments, and a secondary warhead with five Misznay Schardin plates that produce large self-forging fragments.
+The mine's warhead has two sections, a large rectangular warhead with a pre-notched fragmentation liner that produces 1,960 fragments, and a secondary warhead with five Misnay–Schardin plates that produce large self-forging fragments.
 The fragments scatter in an arc of 20 degrees to an effective range of 200 meters, and will penetrate 10 millimeters of armour at 100 meters.